Skip to main content

 Here are the steps to achieve the same result as seen in the preview above.

-1. Open the Plugin via the Menu Bar, clicking on RapidPipeline and Load Plug-in.
+1. Open the plugin via the Menu Bar, clicking on RapidPipeline and Load Plug-in.

 Menu button

-2. Select the Action Import 3D or CAD file.
+2. Select the action Import 3D or CAD file.

 Import button